taobo0310/musicdl/docs/Clients.md

 [Qianqian Music](https://music.91q.com/) is an online music platform offering a large library of songs, popular playlists, artist content, and curated videos.

-We can rely on QianqianMusicClient to download the music above.
+We use QianqianMusicClient to download music from the above-mentioned platform.

 QianqianMusicClient comes ready to use without relying on additional CLI tools like ffmpeg or N_m3u8DL-RE.
 Just install musicdl through pip and you are all set.